-Findings Supporting Evidence Individual student progress is shared regularly with parents SARC and students through PowerSchool, progress reports, and grade reports.
-PLC teams share student progress as they Parent contact compare common formative assessment results and PowerSchool instructional strategies with other teachers of the same courses.
-The common formative assessment results and Illuminate single assessment results are also shared through Illuminate AVID with the Education Services division of the district office who then share results with the governing board.
+Findings Supporting Evidence Individual student progress is shared regularly with parents and students through PowerSchool, progress reports, and grade reports.
+PLC teams share student progress as they compare common formative assessment results and instructional strategies with other teachers of the same courses.
+The common formative assessment results and single assessment results are also shared through Illuminate with the Education Services division of the district office who then share results with the governing board.
 Thus, all stakeholders are kept apprised of student progress toward achieving the academic standards at HHS.
-FAFSA Night Furthermore, parents are informed of student progress toward college and career readiness through Financial Aid Night and AVID parent meetings.
-The ROP program and articulation with the local community college provide further information to community stakeholders on the progress of HHS students in meeting the career readiness standards.
+SARC Parent contact PowerSchool Illuminate AVID FAFSA Night Furthermore, parents are informed of student progress toward college and career readiness through Financial Aid Night and AVID parent meetings.
+The ROP program and articulation with the local community college provide further information to community stakeholders on the progress of